Numbing creams and patches for immunizations

 Download PDF

-The information in this HealthLinkBC File shows you where to put numbing creams and patches for infants, toddlers, and older children for routine immunizations.
-If you have questions about where your child's immunizations will be given, talk to your immunization provider prior to your visit.
-For a full list of ways to reduce your child’s discomfort during immunization, see HealthLinkBC File #50e A Better Immunization Experience for your Child.
+Talk to your health care provider before your visit if you have questions about where your child's immunizations will be given.
+For a full list of ways to reduce your child's discomfort during immunization, visit HealthLinkBC File #50e A better immunization experience for your child.

 What are numbing creams and patches?

 Numbing creams or patches ease the feeling of pain by blocking pain receptors in the skin.
-Numbing creams and patches can be purchased from your local pharmacy.
-You do not need a prescription from your health care provider to buy them.
+You can buy them at your local pharmacy without a prescription.

 How do I use numbing creams and patches?

-• the amount of product to be used;
+• Time the product needs to be applied

-• how long the product lasts once it is removed.
+• How long the product is effective after it is removed

-The instructions below are for children who are being immunized according to the B.C. routine childhood immunization schedule.
-For more information, see the B.C.
-Immunization Schedules.
+These instructions are for children being immunized based on the routine childhood immunization schedule in B.C.

 Where do I apply numbing products for the 2, 4 and 6 month immunization visits?

 At these visits, immunizations are given in the upper leg (thigh).
-Numbing creams or patches need to be applied to the positions shown below.
+Apply numbing creams or patches to the positions shown below.

 Follow these steps when applying the numbing cream or patch:

-2. Draw an imaginary line down the middle of the front of one of your child’s legs, from the hip to the knee (line A).
+2. Draw an imaginary line down the middle of the front of 1 of your child's legs, from the hip to the knee (line A)

 Where do I apply numbing products for the 12 and 18 month immunization visits?